-- Parent educators shall seek to ensure that each participating family connects with a pediatric medical home and other community services as appropriate. - Partnerships shall utilize the Nurturing Skills Competency Scale to assess each family and then to refer/ connect families to additional interventions as necessary and beneficial - either simultaneously or as part of a planned, multi- year service continuum. - Given the risk factor profile of families served by First Steps, it is expected that most families will be connected to services in addition to this program.
-Pre-existing connections made prior to the family's involvement with First Steps may count toward this standard. - 70% of families served must have at least one successful connection per program year. - Home visitors and group facilitators shall maintain (within the designated First Steps Data Collection System) referral records to include information on the outcome/disposition of each First Steps-initiated referral. - Referrals and successful connections shall be entered (within the First Steps Data Collection System) within 5 days of referral.
+- Home visitors and group facilitators shall utilize risk factors to refer and connect families to services that they may need or want to strengthen their families and provide optimal development for their preschool children. - Given the risk factor profile of families served by First Steps, it is expected that most families will be connected to services in addition to this program.
+Pre-existing connections made prior to the family's involvement with First Steps may count toward this standard.
+Active and sustained efforts to connect families to pediatric medical homes shall be a priority. - 70% of families served must have at least one successful connection per program year. - Home visitors and group facilitators shall maintain (within the designated First Steps Data Collection System) referral records to include information on the outcome/disposition of each First Steps-initiated referral. - Referrals and successful connections shall be entered (within the First Steps Data Collection System) within 7 days of referral.